kamerinolawrence/NLP_PROJECT/README.md

 Generate a reliable sentiment distribution (positive, negative, neutral) for business reporting.

 Enable automated monitoring of customer feedback at a certain scale.

+# 2.Data Understanding

+**Data Source**

+The dataset has been sourced from data.world.
+The data contains 9,070 rows and 2 columns

+**Data Overview**

+From the classification report, the dataset includes at least four sentiment categories:

+I can't tell — unclear sentiment

+Negative emotion — dissatisfaction, complaints

+No emotion toward brand or product — neutral comments

+Positive emotion — satisfaction

+# Observations
+We discovered that the class distribution seems imbalanced, with the “No emotion toward brand or product” class having the highest support (1674 samples).

+We saw that the accuracy_score (67.07%) indicates that the model performs moderately well but may struggle with minority classes ("I can't tell").

+We saw that the data included noise or ambiguous labels due to the subjective nature of sentiment.